BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 distributions inform the validity, or lack thereof, in subsequent modeling choices.

-::: {admotion} Bayesian models as generative models
+::: {admonition} Bayesian models as generative models

 Adopting a probabilistic perspective for modeling leads to the mantra *models generate data* {cite:p}`WestfallUnderstandingAdvancedStatistical2013`.
 We consider this